vorth/vzome-sharing/2021/10/28/09-59-05-4-cubes-compound/index.md

 <vzome-viewer src="./4-cubes-compound.vZome" style="width: 100%; height: 800;"></vzome-viewer>
 ```

+### Generation

+[This other page][notheme] demonstrates that the mechanism works even if a theme has not been selected
+for the `vzome-sharing` repo, i.e. if the default theme is in force.
+The `_includes/head-custom.html` mechanism
+still works, holding the `vzome-viewer.js` script tag.

 ### Defects
 You can see that the `height: 800;` style is not working!
 Hopefully I can figure out what to do
 that won't require anything specific to this theme; that would make it very hard for vZome to generate the right thing.